Laparoscopic Adjustable Gastric Band

 - Eat very small amounts and eat very slowly.
 You will begin with 4-6 small meals per day.
 A meal is two ounces of food.

 - For the first 4-6 weeks, all food must be pureed.
-Once you move to solid foods, food must be well-chewed.
+After you move to solid foods, food must be well-chewed.
 When making food choices, ensure that you are getting enough protein.

 - Eating too much or too quickly can cause vomiting or intense pain under your breastbone.
 Most people quickly learn how much food they can eat.